saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 To get started, you'll need to contact your Sauce Labs Sales Engineer or Customer Success Manager, who will guide you through the IPSec VPN tunnel setup and configuration.
 Once you're up and running with your tunnel, you'll be able to connect to Sauce Labs virtual cloud devices and real cloud devices.

-* Authorization to use your organization's IPSec VPN tunnel; see [Tunnel Permissions](/ipsec-vpn#tunnel-permissions) for more .
+* Authorization to use your organization's IPSec VPN tunnel; see [Tunnel Permissions](/secure-connections/ipsec-vpn#tunnel-permissions) for more.
 * Know your organization's IPSec VPN tunnel name.
 You can obtain this from your Organization Admin, who controls tunnel settings; see [Organization Security Settings](https://wiki.saucelabs.com/display/DOCS/Security+Settings+for+Organizations) for more.